garrandall/popular-music-data/tracks/one-minute-man-missy--misdemeanor--elliott.md

 Tonight I'ma give it to you, throw it to you
-I want you to come prepared, ohhh yeah (oh yes)
+I want you to come prepared, oh yeah (oh yes)
 Boy it's been a long time, a crazy long time
 And I don't want no minute man, and that's real
 Give it to me some more

 Yeah, uhh, uhh
 It's time to set yo' clock back bout as long as you can